VAvdiev/fluentvalidator/README.md

 ### How do I get started?

-First, create a validator class dirived from BaseValidator<>:
+First, create a validator class derived from BaseValidator<>: and specify the validation rules

 ```csharp
     public class CreateEmployeeRequestValidator : BaseValidator<CreateEmployeeRequest>